Mazda MX-5 (NB): Overview

-The NB continued to employ four-wheel independent suspension, with enlarged anti-roll bars at the front and rear, but the wheels, tires and brakes were significantly upgraded: anti-lock braking system was offered as an option; alloy wheels were now 14" (360 mm) or 15" (380 mm) in diameter and 6" (150 mm) in width, depending on the trim package; sports models were equipped with the larger wheels and 195/50VR15 tires.
+The NB continued to employ four-wheel independent suspension, with enlarged anti-roll bars at the front and rear, but the wheels, tires and brakes were significantly upgraded: anti-lock braking system was offered as an option; alloy wheels were now 14-inches (360 mm) or 15-inches (380 mm) in diameter and 6-inches (150 mm) in width, depending on the trim package; sports models were equipped with the larger wheels and 195/50VR15 tires.

 The BP-4W engine remained at 1.8 L but received several minor updates.
 The engine compression ratio was raised from 9.0:1 to 9.5:1 by adding slightly domed pistons.
 The intake cam was changed to a solid lifter design with a stronger cam; the intake runners in the head were straightened and the intake manifold was mounted higher up.
 Mazda's Variable Intake Control System was introduced, which effectively gave a long narrow intake manifold at low rpm for better swirl, changing to a short, free-flowing manifold at high rpm for maximum breathing.
 Power output of the new engine was quoted at 104.4 kW with 157 Nm of torque.

 The 1.6 L B6 engine remained available in Europe and Japan.
 The base-model 1.8 L NB could reach 100 km/h in 7.8 s and had a top speed of 210 km/h.